-Mountain View Cabin (Waterton)
+Mountain Haven Cabins (Waterton)

-It has a stunning outdoor deck to soak in the sunshine on, as well as a log cabin feel on the exterior and interior.
-Inside there is a cozy fireplace which will not only come in useful in the winter, but in the summer at well!
+It has a stunning outdoor deck to soak in the sunshine on, as well as a log cabin, feel on the exterior and interior.
+Inside there is a cozy fireplace which will not only come in useful in the winter but in the summer at well!
 It can get chilly in Alberta in the summer at night!

 Banff Log Cabin (Banff)

-The Banff Log Cabin is a special one, because there is only one of them, and is frequently the site of photoshoots.
+The Banff Log Cabin is a special one because there is only one of them and is frequently the site of photoshoots.
 Seriously, this is one of the best Alberta cabin rentals you could score.
 It’s located right in Downtown Banff and is walkable to Banff Ave.
-The Banff Log Cabin was built in 1974 and over the years fell into disrepair, until some care went into it in the 2000s.
+The Banff Log Cabin was built in 1974 and, over the years, fell into disrepair until some care went into it in the 2000s.

-There’s a cast iron gas stove, as well as WiFi and a flat screen TV.
+There’s a cast iron gas stove, as well as WiFi and a flat-screen TV.
 A delicious breakfast is served every morning.
 And there is a kitchenette in here in case you want to save money in Banff and eat in.

 Storm Mountain Lodge (Banff)

 - Address — Banff National Park Of Canada, Highway 93 South (GPS)